-Eric received a Ph.D. in Religion from McGill University in 2018.
-He is a theologian whose interests include the Reformation and the reception of Platonism in the Early Modern period as well as 16th-18th century Anglican thought.
-In his dissertation he examined the moral theology of the Cambridge Platonist, Peter Sterry.
-Eric is the co-author of an edited volume on Nicholas of Cusa as well as various academic articles in historical theology (see here).
-He serves as a deacon in the Reformed Episcopal Church.
-He and his wife have two children.
+I’m the Rector of an Anglican church in Virginia and a theologian whose interests include the Reformation and the reception of Platonism in the Early Modern period as well as 16th-18th century Anglican thought.
+My dissertation (McGill, 2018) examined the moral theology of the Cambridge Platonist, Peter Sterry.
+Publications include an edited volume on Nicholas of Cusa as well as various academic articles in historical theology (see here).

 Can you imagine anything, I ask you, that is so useful or even so necessary as the first notion of letters?
 They are the foundation on which all our studies rest.